Focal Species Conservation

 Birds and Habitat Fragmentation

 Fragmented landscapes, in which natural habitat exists as isolated patches, are a common side-effect of human activities.
 We study the effects of fragmentation with the help of citizen-science participants.
 Our Birds in Forested Landscapes project involved volunteer birders at 3,800 sites across North America.
 The project yielded valuable insights about habitat fragmentation and factors such as occupancy by birds and local extinction rates.
 Results were published in scientific journals including the Journal of Animal Ecology, the Proceedings of the National Academy of Sciences, and Ecology and Society.
-The results have also been compiled into guidelines for land managers interested in conservation of tanagers and forest thrushes.
+The results have also been compiled into guidelines for land managers interested in conservation of tanagers, forest thrushes, and Golden-winged Warblers.

 Assessing Pollution Risk and Forest Health